paulo101977/esp32_nesemu/Case design/readme.md

 ### Printing

 I recommend printing with a layer height of 0.15 or smaller to ensure a better surface finish and also to make sure there are many layers supporting the screw holes.
 If you are using a material that supports post-print annealing (e.g. bake it in the oven) that would improve rigidity but is hopefully not necessary.
 I recommend printing with a 0.4 nozzle or smaller because those screw holes and gaps for the controller buttons are really small, otherwise expect that you will need to do post-print adjustments.
 Final note is that if you're using Cura pay attention to the advanced option "Slicing tolerance" which can make a big difference in how well things will fit.
-I've been trying both "includsive" and "middle" but your mileage may vary.
+I've been trying both "inclusive" and "middle" but your mileage may vary.

 ### Assembling